We’re confident that many advertising pros aren't using the BI software tools they should be.

 That’s all great, but how do we know advertisers aren’t using these tools effectively?

-Well, they still have all the same problems a tool like Pathmatics solves.
+Well, they still have all the same problems a BI software tool like Pathmatics solves.

 Take this study on programmatic advertising in central and eastern Europe.
 Both ad buyers and sellers say they fear showing up on undesirable sites and a lack of transparency.
 Buyers also struggle with having the right programmatic talent.
 And sellers have difficulty valuing impressions.